albar965/littlenavmap-manual/en/INTRO.md

 _Little Navmap_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit & 64-bit).

+### Other Simulators than FSX SP2 {#other-simulators-than-fsx-sp2}

+This program was compiled using plain FSX SP2 (no Acceleration) SimConnect version 10.0.61259.0.

+You might have to install an older version of SimConnect if you use _Prepar3D_ or _FSX Steam Edition_.
+If not sure about this simply try _Little Navconnect_ out.
+If it fails with an error message follow the instructions below:

+_Prepar3D_: In the same directory as `Prepar3D.exe` is a `redist\Interface` directory (normally `C:\Program Files (x86)\Lockheed Martin\Prepar3D v3\redist\Interface`).
+There are multiple legacy versions of SimConnect available.
+You have to install `FSX-SP2-XPACK.msi` for _Little Navconnect_.

+_FSX Steam Edition_: The installation adds the folder `C:\Program Files (x86)\Steam\SteamApps\common\FSX\SDK\Core Utilities Kit\SimConnect SDK\LegacyInterfaces` where you can find the legacy SimConnect interfaces.

 ### Quick Overview {#quick-overview}

 ![Little Navmap Overview](../images/overview.jpg "Little Navmap Overview")